minhui803/XGEM/README.md

 # XGEM

 In this work, we predict essential miRNA by the ensembles of various sequence-based classifiers with XGBoost algorithm.
-All the data used in the experiment are summarized in the **"dataset"** folder, including,  **dataset1**(It contains 77 positive samples and 77 negative samples for comparative experiments), **dataset2**(It contains 85 positive samples and 88 negative samples for train model), **dataset3**(All mouse pre-miRNA sequences after removing the experimental data), **dataset4**(It contains 8 essential miRNAs and 8 non-essential miRNAs that we collected).
+All the data used in the experiment are summarized in the **"dataset"** folder, including,  **dataset1**(It contains 77 positive samples and 77 negative samples for comparative experiments), **dataset2**(It contains 85 positive samples and 88 negative samples for train model), **dataset3**(All mouse pre-miRNA sequences after removing the experimental data), **dataset4**(It contains 8 essential miRNAs and 8 non-essential miRNAs that we collected). **dataset5**(It contains feature data for feature extraction methods under different combinations of parameters).

 # How to run